-So far, we have considered the parameter $b$ as a free parameter, as it is not fixed by any background equation of motion for the spatially-flat coordinates.
+So far, we have considered the parameter $b$ as a free parameter, as it is not fixed by any background equation of motion for the spatially flat coordinates.
 However, as we have seen in Sec. \ref{sec3}, the collapse fixes the value of $b$ at least for the cases we have found a solution.
-Indeed, in the spatially-closed case $b$ was set to unity, whereas for the spatially-flat case $b$ was determined by the amount of matter energy densities in the physical and fiducial sectors.
+Indeed, in the spatially closed case, $b$ was set to unity, whereas for the spatially flat case, $b$ was determined by the amount of matter energy densities in the physical and fiducial sectors.
 However, we do not know all the collapse solutions, and therefore there could be other possibilities for both the interior and exterior metrics.
-In particular, as we have already discussed in the spatially-closed collapsing case, a time dependence on $b$ might appear which could determine a deviation from a stationary configuration for the exterior metric too.
+In particular, as we have already discussed in the spatially closed collapsing case, a time dependence on $b$ might appear that could determine a deviation from a stationary configuration for the exterior metric too.

 Furthermore, we might wonder what boundary conditions we should impose on the shadowy modes.
-We believe that these topics have a non trivial answer, mostly because it may depend on the system we consider.
+We believe that these topics have a nontrivial answer, mostly because it may depend on the system we consider.
 In fact, we know that the theory possesses shadowy modes, and as such, we should expect that the behavior of the solution to depend on the boundary conditions which we fix on them.
 These boundary conditions might differ depending on the environment of the solution itself.
 For instance, if we were to consider a typical astrophysical system, before reaching cosmological scales, we would encounter the inhomogeneities induced by the matter distribution, such as the baryonic matter contribution coming from the galaxy and then the dark matter halo distribution.
 Therefore, in this case we would need to match the astrophysical scale solution with an environment filled with matter.
 On top of that, we would need to fix boundary conditions for the shadowy modes at these same scales.

 Instead if we were to describe an approximately spherically symmetric large cluster of galaxies, then it would make sense to choose cosmological boundary conditions to impose not only for the shadowy modes but also for the value of $b$.
 Because of these possibilities, we will leave the parameter $b$ as a free parameter.